Prince Oddone, Duke of Montferrat

 Prince Oddone of Savoy, Duke of Montferrat (Oddone Eugenio Maria; 11 July 1846 – 22 January 1866) was an Italian humanist and philanthropist and member of the Royal House of Savoy.
-He was the fourth child and third eldest son of King Victor Emmanuel II of Italy and his wife Adelaide of Austria.
+He was the fourth child and third-eldest son of King Victor Emmanuel II of Italy and his first wife Adelaide of Austria.

 Life

 Born with a serious genetic disease, from the age of two he showed severely debilitating symptoms (dwarfism and developmental deformity); he was therefore placed on the margins of the court life of the House of Savoy due to poor health.
-Endowed with uncommon intelligence, resourcefulness and intellectual liveliness, he therefore dedicated himself to studying, taking an interest in his short existence in various subjects, both scientific and artistic.
+Endowed with intelligence, resourcefulness and intellectual liveliness, he therefore dedicated himself to studying, taking an interest in his short existence in various subjects, both scientific and artistic.

 During his brief life, the prince was occupied with the study of art and the acquisition of artifacts from ancient Greece and Rome for the city of Genoa, which remain in the Museum of Ligurian Archaeology (Museo di Archeologia Ligure).

 Other pieces Oddone collected and donated are present at Genoa's Gallery of Modern Art, which is partly named for the prince.
 Oddone lived the last four years of his life in Genoa.
 The prince chose Genoa for his residence for its mild climate that benefited his ailing physical condition.

 As a scholar, the prince had come into contact with leading cultural figures, including the sculptor Santo Varni, who served as his adviser and friend, Tammar Luxoro, and Pasquale Domenico Cambiaso.
 Oddone died at age 19 at the Royal Palace of Genoa shortly before dawn on 22 January 1866.